If you are looking for a healthy and simple way to take care of your health, you should try making fresh rose water.

 Rose water is often used in aromatherapy to relieve headaches.

-To treat a headache with rose water, simply soak a soft washcloth in rose water and place it on your head for about 45 minutes.
-During this time, concentrate on your breathing and try to absorb the beautiful, refreshing floral scent of the rose water.
+To treat headaches with rose water, simply soak a soft washcloth in rose water and place it on your head for about 45 minutes.
+Focus on your breathing during this time and try to absorb the beautiful, refreshing floral scent of the rose water.

 Healing for your body

-Rose water is often an ingredient in natural and medicinal treatments.
+Rose water is a common ingredient in natural and medical treatments.

 Use of rose water in the kitchen

-You can also use rose water in recipes, e.g. in the preparation of refreshing hibiscus iced tea, delicious rice pudding or tasty French macaroons.
+You can also use rose water in recipes, such as when preparing refreshing hibiscus iced tea, delicious rice pudding or tasty French macarons.

 Using rose water in the kitchen is a wonderful way to add freshness and benefits to your recipes and delicious drinks.